VikParuchuri/surya/README.md

 **Text recognition**

-This will evaluate surya and optionally tesseract on multilingual pdfs from common crawl.
+This will evaluate surya and optionally tesseract on multilingual pdfs from common crawl (with synthetic data for missing languages).

 ```
-python benchmark/recognition.py --max 256
+python benchmark/recognition.py --tesseract
 ```

 - `--max` controls how many images to process for the benchmark
-- `--debug` will render images with detected text
+- `--debug 2` will render images with detected text
 - `--results_dir` will let you specify a directory to save results to instead of the default one
 - `--tesseract` will run the benchmark with tesseract.
 You have to run `sudo apt-get install tesseract-ocr-all` to install all tesseract data, and set `TESSDATA_PREFIX` to the path to the tesseract data folder.
+- Set `RECOGNITION_BATCH_SIZE=864` to use the same batch size as the benchmark.

 # Training